Grab your bike or takkies, and join in on a virtual lockdown marathon

 Restaurants at wine estates in Franschhoek

 South Africa's gourmet capital

-Franschhoek is one of the oldest towns in South Africa, notable for having some of the top restaurants in the country and a handful of five star chefs who take their food pretty seriously.
-Coupled with an excellent wine culture and natural beauty, Franschhoek is our little France.
+Franschhoek is one of the oldest towns in South Africa, notable for having some of the top restaurants in the country and a handful of five-star chefs who take their food pretty seriously.
+Coupled with excellent wine culture and natural beauty, Franschhoek is our little France.

 ENJOY SOUTH AFRICAN CUISINE AT THIS WINE ESTATE